isaac7778/FIRE/README.md

-# 🔥 FIRE: Frobenius-Isometry Reinitialization for Balancing the Stability-Plasticity Tradeoff
+# 🔥 FIRE: Frobenius-Isometry Reinitialization for Balancing the Stability-Plasticity Tradeoff (ICLR'26 Oral)

 This repository contains the code for the paper:
 **"FIRE: Frobenius-Isometry Reinitialization for Balancing the Stability-Plasticity Tradeoff"**